On the sensitivity reach of LQ production with preferential couplings to third generation fermions at the LHC: Results

 \section{Results}

 The expected signal significance for s$\lq$, d$\lq$ and non-res production, and their combination, is presented in Figure~\ref{fig:heatmapssignificance}.
-Here, the significance is shown as contours on a two dimensional plane of $g_U$ versus $M_U$, considering exclusive couplings to left-handed currents, \textit{i.e.} ${\rm BR}(\lq \to \bq\,\tau)\approx\tfrac12$.
-The dashed lines show $1.69 \sigma$ for exclusion and the $3- 5 \,\sigma$ for potential discovery.
-The grey band sets the range of values that could potentially explain $\Bm$ meson anomalies, $C_U\sim 0.01$ for this scenario.
+Here, the significance is shown as a heat map in a two dimensional plane of $g_U$ versus $M_U$, considering exclusive couplings to left-handed currents, \textit{i.e.} ${\rm BR}(\lq \to \bq\,\tau)=\tfrac12$.
+The dashed lines show the contours of constant signal significance.
+The $1.69 \sigma$ contour represents exclusion at 95\% confidence level, and the 3-5$\sigma$ contours represent potential discovery.
+The grey band defines the set of $\set{M_{U},g_{U}}$ values that can explain the $\Bm$-meson anomalies, $C_U\sim 0.01$ for this scenario.
 The estimates are performed under the conditions for the second run, RUN-II, of the LHC ($\sqrt{s} = 13 \tev$ and $L = 137 \fb^{-1}$).
-We find the d$\lq$ channel exhibiting a higher sensitivity to changes in mass, when compared with the other channels, due to its exclusive production through gluons.
-Furthermore, the non-res channel is more sensitive to changes in the coupling parameter $g_U$.
-These results confirm the expectations from previous analyses (see for instance~\cite{Schmaltz:2018nls}), in the sense that d$\lq$ and non-res are the most sensitive channels when probing $\lq$ models.
-The s$\lq$ channel combines features from both the d$\lq$ and non-res channels, in principle making it an interesting option to explore different scenarios and gain a better understanding of $\lq$ properties, but at this point it plays a sub-leading role when excluding regions of the parameter space.
+We find that the d$\lq$ interpretation plot (Figure ~\ref{fig:heatmapssignificance} second from the top) does not depend on $g_{U}$, which is expected due to d$\lq$ production arising exclusively from interactions with gluons.
+For this reason, the d$\lq$ production process provides the best mode for discovery when $g_{U}$ is small.
+On the other hand, the non-res channel is more sensitive to changes in the coupling parameter $g_U$, as its production cross-section depends on $g_{U}^{4}$.
+Therefore, the non-res production process provides the best mode for discovery when $g_{U}$ is large.
+These results confirm the expectations from previous analyses (see for instance~\cite{Schmaltz:2018nls}), in the sense that the d$\lq$ and non-res processes complement each other nicely at low and high $g_{U}$ scenarios.
+The s$\lq$ channel combines features from both the d$\lq$ and non-res channels, in principle making it an interesting option to explore different scenarios and gain a better understanding of $\lq$ properties, but the evolution of the signal significance in the full phase space is more complicated as it involves resonant $\lq$ production with a cross-section that depends non-trivially on $M_{U}$, $g_{U}$, and the $\lq$ coupling to gluons.
+However, Figure~\ref{fig:heatmapssignificance} shows that the s$\lq$ production process can provide complementary and competitive sensitivity to the non-res and d$\lq$ processes, in certain parts of the phase space.